 How is PGS done?

-Cells from embryo are removed through Laser-Assisted Biopsy by an embryologist.
-In a Day 5 Biopsy 4-8 Outer cells (which would form the placenta later) are taken and sent for chromosomal analysis.
-These cells are analyzed using very efficient technique of Next Generation Sequencing (NGS) to determine number of Chromosomes in a cell.
+Cells from the embryo are removed through Laser-Assisted Biopsy by an embryologist.
+In a Day 5 Biopsy 4-8 Outer cells (which would form the placenta later) is taken and sent for chromosomal analysis.
+These cells are analyzed using the very efficient technique of Next Generation Sequencing (NGS) to determine the number of chromosomes in a cell.